KanuHuz/Cypress_Automation_Framework/README.md

 Here you'll also find a variety of tests including API tests and some other smaller units test as a way to ramp up to the final integrated framework.

 # Contributing
 If you have any suggestions, feel free to open an issue or create a pull request.
+README in progress.